-Due to such factors as climate change, drought, pine-beetle infestations, and lack of fire on the landscape from fire suppression policy and resulting forest overgrowth, we continually see more intense fire conditions, with larger, more catastrophic wildfires occurring in the western U.S. each year.
-Prior to 2002, there was never a fire larger than 100,000 acres in Colorado.
-In the year 2020 alone, Colorado experienced three of its largest fires in history, all of which surpassed this number.
-These include the Cameron Peak Fire, the East Troublesome Fire in Grand and Larimer Counties, which burned 193,812 acres and resulted in the death of 2 people, and the Pine Gulch Fire in Mesa and Garfield counties which burned a total of 139,007 acres.
+Climate change, drought, pine beetle infestation, increased fire suppression, and forest over growth continue to influence the intense fire conditions creating more frequent catastrophic wildfires in the western U.S. each year.
+Historically, the Hayman wildfire in 2002 was the only fire in Colorado to exceed 100,000 acres, however in the year 2020 Colorado experienced three 100,000 acre fires, including the Cameron Peak Fire, the East Troublesome Fire in Grand and Larimer Counties, and the Pine Gulch Fire in Mesa and Garfield counties.